-- Serve as primary coordinator for preparations for troop's Tomahawk experience - Utilizing resources outlined in this guide, inspire Scouts to attend Tomahawk Scout Camp - Recruit Adult Leaders and Parents to serve in support roles such as merit badge coordinator, older Scout coordinator, carpool coordinator, etc. - Ensure Scouts and Leaders are signed up for programs through reservation in Scouting Event and communicate pre-requisites. - Serve as the voice of information from Tomahawk to entire unit - Ensure unit has safe travel plans to and from Tomahawk, and entire unit is aware of schedule - Collect necessary documents from Scouts, Leaders, and Parents. - Submit necessary information into Scouting Event Reservation. - Coordinate with unit treasurer to ensure payments are submitted on time to Tomahawk - Coordinate collection and distribution of merit badges and awards earned at Camp - Review weekly emails from Tomahawk and share relevant information
+- Serve as the primary coordinator for preparations for Unit's Tomahawk experience - Utilizing resources outlined in this guide, inspire Scouts to attend Tomahawk Scout Camp - Recruit Adult Leaders and parents to serve in support roles such as merit badge coordinator, older Scout coordinator, carpool coordinator, etc. - Ensure Scouts and Leaders are signed up for programs through reservation in Scouting Event and communicate pre-requisites. - Serve as the voice of information from Tomahawk to entire unit - Ensure unit has safe travel plans to and from Tomahawk, and entire unit is aware of schedule - Collect necessary documents from Scouts, Leaders, and Parents. - Submit necessary information into Scouting Event Reservation. - Coordinate with unit treasurer to ensure payments are submitted on time to Tomahawk - Coordinate collection and distribution of merit badges and awards earned at Camp - Review contact from Tomahawk and share relevant information - Collect necessary reports from Scouting Event Reservation